Puchaczov/Musoq/README.md

       }
     ]

-## How do I know what columns does the source have?
+## How do I know what columns the source has?

-You can easily check it by typing a query that asks the source about columns it has.
-It's super easy and looks like `desc #git.commits('path/to/repo')`.
-All plugins supports it out of the box!
+There is a built-in way to list all the columns from a source, all plugins supports it out of the box!
+The command is: `desc #git.commits('path/to/repo')`.

 ## Motivation for creating this project

-On the one hand, I needed something that allows me performing queries on my own bank account file, on the other hand something that simultaneously filters with respect to file names and their content.
-For some reason, I would like it to be a single tool rather than a set of tools.
+On the one hand, I needed something that allowed me to perform queries on my own bank account file, at the same time something that filters with respect to file names and their content.
+I had the idea that I would like it to be a single tool rather than a set of tools.
 That's how the musoq was born in my mind, with extensible plugins system and user defined grouping operators.
-All that Musoq does, you can achieve by "hand writting" all scripts manually however I found it usefull to automate this process and as a result avoid wasting time to create it.
+All that Musoq does, you can achieve by "hand writing" multiple scripts manually, however I found it useful to automate this process and as a result minimizing the amount of time to create it.
 Fast querying was my goal.
-At a second glance, you might see that Musoq transpiles SQL code into C# code and then compiles it with Roslyn.
-In that case, writing script is redundant and all you have to do is to write a query and it will do the magic with your data source.
+Looking at it another way, you might see that Musoq transpiles SQL code into C# code and then compiles it with Roslyn.
+In that case, writing C# code is redundant when all you have to do is to write a query and it will do the magic with your data source.

 ## Please, be aware of

 As the language looks like sql, it doesn't mean it is fully SQL compliant.
-It uses SQL syntax and repeats some of it's behaviour hoverwer, some differences may appear.
+It uses SQL syntax and repeats some of it's behaviour however, some differences may appear.
 It will also implement some experimental syntax and behaviours that are not used by database engines.

-Hopefully, I will list the incompatibilities here:
+I will try to keep this list of the incompatibilities up-to-date (hopefully):

 - `Parent group aggregations`
 - `Non standard set operators based on keys rather than rows.`